FioChuck/api-pubsub-ingest/README.md

 # Overview

 TL;DR
-A simple Python GCP Cloud Function that pulls stock data from https://alpaca.markets and publishes results to Google Cloud Pubsub.
+A simple Python GCP Cloud Function that pulls stock data from https://alpaca.markets and publishes results to Google Cloud PubSub.

 This project was built to demonstrate a straight forward and low cost option for ingesting application data for analytics.